ne62rut/coastal_trapped_waves/README.md

 . correlate_tg_with_grids_1d.ipynb
     compare the time series with a filtered version of CMEMS and SWOT maps at the closest location to the tide gauges

+. phase_speed_computation.ipynb
+    compare the Hovmoller diagrams of the filtered signals and compute the phase speed with the radon transform

 # Diary

+15.01.2025
+Hovmoller diagrams created with phase speed computed, in phase_speed_computation.ipynb

 28.11.2024
 I have created correlate_tg_with_grids_1d.ipynb as described below, but I have expanded it also to include the model time series.
 Then, I should do the analysis of the Hovmoller diagrams computing the phase speed and possibly the EOF analysis